Philip Astley: Circus 250

 Chris Barltrop researched and wrote a one-man play, Audacious Mr Astley, which he first performed at the Waterloo East Theatre, London, on Easter Monday 2018, and later at the Edinburgh Fringe Festival.

-Newcastle-under-Lyme's New Vic Theatre during the summer of 2018 ran the hugely successful Astley’s Astounding Adventure play, complementing their Roll Up events, which included a street exhibition of Circus art and photography curated by the Victoria and Albert Museum.
+Newcastle-under-Lyme's New Vic Theatre during the summer of 2018 ran the Astley’s Astounding Adventure play, complementing their Roll Up events, which included a street exhibition of Circus art and photography curated by the Victoria and Albert Museum.
 Other events included The Brampton Museum's exhibition of Philip Astley artefacts.
 Also the Philip Astley Project's AstleyFest outdoor event which celebrated each aspect of Philip Astley's life and legacy.
 Astley’s Astounding Adventure was remounted by the New Vic Theatre in 2023.

 Astley's Amphitheatre flagstone in the garden of St Thomas's Hospital, Lambeth.
 Copyright Zippos Circus.

 On 14 September 2018, a flagstone commemorating the Amphitheatre was inaugurated in the St Thomas's Hospital garden.
 The flagstone was the initiative of Martin Burton, founder and director of Zippos Circus.
 A group of fully costumed performers from Zippos, including a trick-rider and his horse, accompanied Burton to help inaugurate the flagstone.

 In 2019 a new hardback book was published, written by Karl Shaw entitled The First Showman, bringing together for the first time previously unknown facts and details of Astley's life and family history, as a combination of Shaw's own research, plus Newcastle-under-Lyme's Brampton Museum research team and Andrew Van Buren.